+- power stations;

+- energy from waste (EfW) facilities;

+- industrial processes;

+- biomass and biogas fuelled boilers and combined heat and power (CHP) plants;

+- gas-fired CHP units;

-- fuel cells; • - heat pumps; - geothermal sources; - electric boilers and even solar thermal arrays. - 78.
-Heat networks currently supply around 1% of building's heat demand in the UK.
-The Government's Clean Growth Strategy23 estimates that heat networks will meet 17% of heat demand in homes and up to 24% of heat demand in industrial and public-sector buildings by 205024. - 79.
-The South2East Local Energy Strategy proposes that the building and extension of heat networks be encouraged, particularly in new build developments: 'Taking these schemes from concept to commissioning should be a priority for the region since they deliver substantial reductions in emissions and provide good rates of return for investors25.
-The strategy sees a key role for the Greater South East Local Energy Hub in ensuring public and private sectors work together to identify opportunities and overcome any technical or commercial obstacles for the development of heat networks. - 80.
-In 2014, a mapping exercise identified 15 areas in Kent and Medway that are likely to be particularly suitable for heat networks (Figure 25)26.
+- fuel cells;

+- heat pumps;

+- geothermal sources;

+- electric boilers and even solar thermal arrays.

+- 3.49 Heat networks currently supply around 1% of building's heat demand in the UK.
+The Government's Clean Growth Strategy (see BEIS (2018) Clean Growth Strategy) estimates that heat networks will meet 17% of heat demand in homes and up to 24% of heat demand in industrial and public-sector buildings by 2050 (see BEIS (2018) Heat Networks Investment Project).

+- The South2East Local Energy Strategy proposes that the building and extension of heat networks be encouraged, particularly in new build developments: 'Taking these schemes from concept to commissioning should be a priority for the region since they deliver substantial reductions in emissions and provide good rates of return for investors' (see SE LEP (2019) Energy South2East Local Energy Strategy).
+The strategy sees a key role for the Greater South East Local Energy Hub in ensuring public and private sectors work together to identify opportunities and overcome any technical or commercial obstacles for the development of heat networks.

+- In 2014, a mapping exercise identified 15 areas in Kent and Medway that are likely to be particularly suitable for heat networks (Figure 25) (AECOM/KCC (2014) Heat Networks in Kent and Medway: pre-feasibility study (not published)).
 Each area was assessed against technical, social, environmental, economic and practical factors.
 The clusters prioritised following this process were Chatham University, Chatham Hospital, Canterbury Longport, Ashford and Maidstone County Hall.
 However, potential was seen in other towns such as Tunbridge Wells.

-Figure 25.
-Heat density, anchor loads and potential heat network locations in Kent (KCC, 2014).
+Figure 25: Heat density, anchor loads and potential heat network locations in Kent (KCC, 2014).
 Tunbridge Wells Borough shown with black line.